bzvnr/Renumber-Textile-References/README.md

 ## Limitations

-(Using Textile terminology): The function currently does not support [references that don't link to the footnote or footnotes with a backlink](https://textile-lang.com/doc/footnotes).
+(Using Textile terminology): The project currently does not support [references that don't link to the footnote or footnotes with a backlink](https://textile-lang.com/doc/footnotes).

 ### Bugs